2–0 lead is the worst lead

-"2–0 lead is the worst lead" is a cliché used in sporting contests, to describe the situation in which one team is leading by a score of 2–0, leading to them becoming complacent.
+"2–0 lead is the worst lead" is a cliché used in sporting contests, to describe the situation in which one team is leading by a score of 2–0, causing them to become complacent.
 The phrase is most common in association football, where it is sometimes applied only to the scoreline at half-time.
 It is sometimes also encountered in other sports where 2–0 is a moderately large lead, such as ice hockey.

 Concept

 The underlying concept is that, a team which is leading 2–0 will be complacent and have a 'false sense of security' in their lead.
 If the trailing team then scores to make it 2–1, the leading team can panic and concede further, resulting in a draw, or even a win for the other team.
 In contrast, a team which is leading 1–0 will tend to concentrate and play with intensity to protect or extend their narrow lead, whilst teams leading by three or more goals have a sufficiently large buffer that comebacks are unlikely.

 The cliché may be invoked by coaches to encourage their players to maintain effort levels after obtaining a two-goal lead.
 It can also be used in broadcasting, such as by a commentator or studio pundit, to suggest that the final result is still in doubt, thereby maintaining audience interest in a game.